Linguists Discover Previously Unidentified Language In Malaysia

 Linguists working in the Malay Peninsula have identified a language, now called Jedek, that had not previously been recognized outside of the small group of people who speak it.

-The newly documented language is spoken by some 280 people, part of a community that once foraged along the Pergau river.
+The newly documented language is spoken by some 280 people, part of a community that once foraged along the Pergau River.
 The Jedek speakers now live in resettlement area in northern Malaysia.

 Jedek was recognized as a unique language by Swedish linguists from Lund University, who ran across the new language while studying the Jahai language in the same region.